jeffreysorgen/golf-club-sensors/README.md

 Some combination of coordinates might need to be calculated with advanced math for _gravity=zero._ But at this stage of development it probably isn't necessary.

-**To conseve energy and reduce BLE transmission:**
-_(Maybe move down to Notes about resting state.)_

-First, understand the orientation of the device.
-When the sensor identifies that its orientation is as if the club is sitting in the golf bag, then the device just uses one parameter from the accelerometer: `y < -.85`, meaning Resting state, and then continues to check every two seconds for a change of state.
-The device is dormant in its Resting state and is not using more energy on sensors, and is not transmitting through BLE.

-_(Example graphic of LED enabled for Ready/Resting states: insert here?)_

-_(Archive this statement.)_ BLE will remain engaged.
-BLE is engaged all the time, but Resting and Ready positions determine whether it's transmitting. _**(Maybe don't mention BLE?)**_
-The connected smartphone device will beep only when it identifies a **state change**.
-_The beep at this point is for development purposes, and is intended for future use elsewhere._

 **Physical Set-up:**